premthomas/Ollama-and-Agents/README.md

 )
 ```

-**Step 6:** Define the task that needs to be done by the "Researcher".
+**Step 7:** Define the task that needs to be done by the "Researcher".
 Call this "Task1"

 ```
 task1 = Task(
-  description="""Research about open source LLMs vs closed source LLMs.
-  Your final answer MUST be a full analysis report""", agent=researcher, expected_output="A full analysis report on the differences between open source and closed source LLMs" )
+  agent=researcher,
+  description=research_topic,
+  expected_output="A complete analysis of the {research_topic}, presented as a report.", )
 ```

-**Step 7:** Define the task that needs to be done by the "Technical Content Creator".
+**Step 8:** Define the task that needs to be done by the "Technical Content Creator".
 Call this "Task2"

 ```
 task2 = Task(
+  agent=writer,
   description="""Using the insights provided, develop an engaging blog post that highlights the most significant facts and differences between open-source LLMs and closed-source LLMs.
   Your post should be informative yet accessible, catering to a tech-savvy audience.
-  Make it sound cool, and avoid complex words so it doesn't sound like AI.
+  Make it sound simple, and avoid complex words so it doesn't sound AI generated.""", expected_output="""A article containing a minimum of 4 paragraphs. contains no more than 2500 words but no less than 1500 words.
-  Your final answer MUST be the full blog post of at least 4 paragraphs.
-  The target word count for the blog post should be between 1,500 and 2,500 words, with a sweet spot at around 2,450 words.""", agent=writer, expected_output="A blog post of at least 4 paragraphs and between 1,500 and 2,500 words" )
+  The final output will not contain any extra fluff like "Paragraph 1:" or any action the writer should do.""", )
 ```

-**Step 8:** Instantiate the "crew" with a sequential process
+**Step 9:** Instantiate the "crew" with a sequential process

 ```
 crew = Crew(